This article will give tips on starting an emergency fund in 2024.

 3. Automate your savings

 One of the best ways to save for an emergency fund is to automate your savings.
-This means setting up a recurring transfer from your checking account to your savings account each month.
+This means setting up a recurring monthly recurring transfer from your checking account to your savings account.

-This will help ensure that you are saving regularly and that your emergency fund grows.
-Another advantage of automating your savings is that you are less likely to be tempted to spend the money on other things.
+This will help ensure that you save regularly and that your emergency fund grows.
+Another advantage of automating your savings is that you are less likely to be tempted to spend money on other things.

 This can also help track your progress and see how much you have saved.